|

 talent to also touch on something everyone identifies with, such as

-the underdog triumphing, righting an injustice, and/or being on the side that needs a
+the underdog triumphing, righting an injustice, and/or being on the

-hero and doing something about it.
-With Rambo, he went beyond just making really great movies and touched a
+went beyond just making really great movies and touched a nerve with

-nerve with audiences on real-life issues.
+audiences on real-life issues.

-The first Rambo movie First Blood
+first Rambo movie First Blood

 called attention to how poorly Vietnam Vets were being treated when